BookStackApp/website/content/blog/2023/security-release-v23-10-3.md

 BookStack v23.10.3 has been released.
 This is a security release that addresses a vulnerability in image handling which could be exploited to perform server-side requests or read the contents of files on the server system.
+Additionally, this update addresses a lack of permission check in some image creation actions.

 Upgrade is strongly advised where untrusted users have permission to create/edit/update page content in your instance.